Most recently updated on March 18, 2023

 In the 1800s and 1900s, immigrants from Scandinavia and Germany arrived.
 The technology industry began to move in after World War Two.
 The economy has diversified more since with finance and service sectors.

 Agriculture is still an important economic engine.
 Minnesota is the fifth leading state in terms of agricultural production.
-It’s first in green pea production as well as farm-raised turkeys.
+It’s second in green pea production as well as farm-raised turkeys.
 It’s second in pork production and fourth in corn production.

 We’re burning a significant amount of virtual fuel as we slice across the North Star State.